 There are also many activities you can try at home to encourage social communication skills.

 In line with the goals you develop for the child (along with the help of a professional like your child’s therapist), you may do the following:

 - Turn-taking - Simple turn-taking activities imitating the flow of social interaction would be really beneficial in terms of teaching the skill.
 Rolling the ball back-and-forth, for instance.

 - Reading and discussing - You can read a book with your child and ask them questions to encourage open-ended questions.

 - Talking about feelings - Utilize books and stories to discuss feelings.
 You can ask your questions about a character in a story.
 Discuss their behaviors.
 Referring to real-life situations may also be helpful.

 - Planning structural play dates - Starting with one friend, plan a playdate with a time limit.

-- Use visual aids - Autistic children better process information visually.
+- Use visual aids - Some children with ASD better process information visually.
 This can help them understand what is expected of them.

 What is Social Communication Disorder?

 Social communication disorder is characterized by the difficulties encountered with the use of verbal and nonverbal language for social purposes.